-The Resiliency Community Theme for the Walden Plateau reveals a strategic intersection underscoring the importance of harmonizing built environments with the natural landscape.
-A key focus is on developing resilient infrastructure while preserving and enhancing the Area's rich natural resources.
+The Resiliency Community Theme for Middle Valley/Lakesite reveals a strategic intersection underscoring the importance of harmonizing built environments with the natural landscape.
+A key focus is on developing resilient infrastructure while preserving and enhancing the Area's natural resources and rural lake lifestyle.
 The analysis highlights water management systems, renewable energy solutions, conservation efforts, and sustainable land use practices.
-These elements are crucial in maintaining a balance between development and environmental stewardship, ensuring that the community not only thrives but also respects and protects the Walden Plateau's natural heritage.
+These elements are crucial in maintaining a balance between development and environmental stewardship, ensuring that the community not only thrives but also respects and protects the Area's natural heritage.